HaxnovR/Nian/README.md

 <br>

-<p align="center">Nian is an Experimental Discord bot which uses discord.js for discord api calls and GPT-3/GPT-J 6B for natural language processing.
+<p align="center">Nian is an Experimental Discord bot which uses discord.js for discord API calls and GPT-3/GPT-J 6B for natural language processing.
 The Project is in an early Development Stage so the bot might be buggy and sometimes unresponsive.
-Project also does not use an advanced command manager (And will not :p) due to it interfering with the js child process spawner.
-Any kind of positive contribution towards this project is appriciated.<p>
+The project also does not use an advanced command manager (And will not :p) due to it interfering with the js child process spawner.
+Any kind of positive contribution towards this project is appreciated.<p>
 <br><br>

 ## TODO: